egnha/AoC-2020/README.md

 Additionally, I’ve written a commentary on nine of the neatest puzzles:
 *[Five Themes from the Advent of Code 2020](https://github.com/egnha/AoC-2020/blob/main/FiveThemes.md)*.

+*Kudos and hearty thanks to Eric Wastl for creating such a fun and educational diversion!*

 ## License

 © 2021 Eugene Ha